ExpediaGroup/graphql-kotlin/website/docs/plugins/maven-plugin-usage.md

 ## Complete Configuration Example

-Following is a configuration example that downloads schema SDL from a target GraphQL server that is then used to generate the GraphQL client data modles using `kotlinx.serialization` that are based on the provided query.
+Following is a configuration example that downloads schema SDL from a target GraphQL server that is then used to generate the GraphQL client data models using `kotlinx.serialization` that are based on the provided query.

 ```xml
 <project>